athertahir/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 - How to develop LSTM models for multivariate time series forecasting.

 - How to develop LSTM models for multi-step time series forecasting.

-#### Next

-This is the final lesson of this part, the next part will focus on systematically developing models

-for univariate time series forecasting problems.

-### Part IV

-### Univariate Forecasting

-### Overview

-This part highlights that classical methods are known to out-perform more sophisticated methods

-on univariate time series forecasting problems on average and how to systematically evaluate classical and deep learning methods to ensure that you are getting the most out of them on

-your forecasting problem.
-As such, the chapters in this section focus on providing you the tools

-for grid searching classical and deep learning methods and demonstrating these tools on a suite of standard univariate datasets.
-After reading the chapters in this part, you will know:

-- The results of a recent and reasonably conclusive study that classical methods out-perform machine learning and deep learning methods for univariate time series forecasting problems on average (Chapter 10).

-- How to develop and grid search a suite of naive forecasting methods for univariate time series, the results of which can be used as a baseline for determining whether a model has skill (Chapter 11).

-- How to develop and grid search exponential smoothing forecasting models, also known as ETS, for univariate time series forecasting problems (Chapter 12).

-- How to develop and grid search Seasonal ARIMA models or SARIMA for univariate time series forecasting problems (Chapter 13).

-- How to develop and evaluate MLP, CNN and LSTM deep learning models for univariate time series forecasting (Chapter 14).

-- How to grid search the hyperparameters for MLP, CNN and LSTM deep learning models for univariate time series forecasting (Chapter 15).